 The quadratus lumborum muscle extends throughout your lower back and consists of several layers.
 This muscle is an extensor of the spine, allowing you to bend backward.
 The muscle also helps you bend your torso sideways.1

 The quadratus lumborum muscle can become fatigued, stiff, strained, and/or painful when you perform certain daily activities, such as:

 - Lifting that requires leaning over something, for example, getting groceries out of the trunk of your car

 - Leaning over a sink while doing dishes

 - Running on uneven pavement

-2. Gluteus medius massage
+Gluteus medius muscle massage

-Most likely, your massage therapist is well-versed in the muscles that cause back pain, but don’t hesitate to speak up and specifically request this type of massage if you suspect your pain is due to muscle dysfunction.
+Most likely, your massage therapist is well-versed in the muscles that cause back pain.
+But, don’t hesitate to speak up and specifically request this type of massage if you suspect your pain is due to muscle dysfunction.